pawel-zielinski/profiles-rest-api/README.md

 is running and we can check it by going to our browser and browsing __127.0.0.1:8000__.

+# Django models

+In Django we use models to describe the data we need for our application.
+Django then uses these models to set up and configure our database to store our data effectively

+Each model in Django maps to a specific table within our database.
+Django handles the relationship between our models and the database for us so we never need to write any SQL statements or interact with the database directly.

+# Create user database model

+1. Create user profile model (Django by default can create user model but we will override it and create our custom profile model).
+2. Best practice is to keep all of the models files (all of the database models) in a file called __models.py__ within our app.
+3. In __models.py__ import *from django.contrib.auth.models import AbstractBaseUser*
+and *from django.contrib.auth.models import PermissionsMixin* as they are standard base classes that you need to use when overriding or customizing the default Django user model.
+4. Create new class for models (*__go to models.py for more informations__*)

 # Profiles REST API

 Profiles REST API course code.